ejkuus/open-project-group-1/README.md

 ![drone](https://github.com/ejkuus/open-project-group-1/blob/main/IMG_0620.gif)

+## Discussion
-**What's working and whats not**
+**What's working and what's not**

-- The drone howers and follows turtlebot and reacts to objects
+- The drone hovers and follows the turtlebot and reacts to objects
 - However, it does not react correctly to the objects and starts to fly to the wrong direction, never returning
 - We found that it was challenging to implement the turtlebotv3 into gazebo, and the teleop keyboard doesn't work either
 - It was nice to see that the drone would follow the bot and react to the objects